2022–23 Russian Premier League: Fan ID introduction and related issues

 A new mandatory government-issued electronic identification document officially called "fan card" (Карта болельщика) and colloquially referred to as "Fan ID" was introduced before the season.
 Similar ID cards were used during the 2018 FIFA World Cup and Russia-hosted UEFA Euro 2020 games.
 The ID is a QR code issued after an application online and a visit to a government office to confirm identity.
 The ID was mandatory from the beginning of the season to attend games at the home stadiums of PFC Sochi, FC Rostov, FC Ural Yekaterinburg, PFC Krylia Sovetov Samara and FC Pari Nizhny Novgorod, and was expanded for all the remaining stadiums in December 2022.
 It would not be issued to fans who were banned from attending games by court due to committing violations at previous games such as launching firecrackers or fighting other fans.

 In June 2022, Communist Party of the Russian Federation introduced a draft of a new law to reverse the introduction of Fan ID.

 Ultras for most Premier League clubs (with the exception of FC Akhmat Grozny) boycotted the games in protest against Fan ID, considering it a privacy and rights violation.
 Ultras for FC Zenit Saint Petersburg boycotted the games where Fan ID was mandatory, but attended the games where it was not yet introduced.

 Attendance was significantly lowered at the stadiums that introduced Fan ID.
 The August game between FC Ural Yekaterinburg and FC Spartak Moscow was attended by 8,931 people, while the attendance for the 2021–22 season game in May between the same teams was 26,402.
-A Russian Cup game between FC Rostov and FC Dynamo Moscow was attended by 28,931 people (Fan ID is not mandatory at Cup games except the final), and the previous Rostov league game against PFC CSKA Moscow only had 8,616 atttendees.
+A Russian Cup game between FC Rostov and FC Dynamo Moscow was attended by 28,931 people (Fan ID is not mandatory at Cup games except the final), and the previous Rostov league game against PFC CSKA Moscow only had 8,616 attendees.
 Overall, the average attendance at the games where Fan ID was mandatory was about half of overall average attendance.
 According to league's president Aleksandr Alayev, 315,000 people were issued Fan ID by late November.
 By late February, as the season was about to resume after the winter break, 450,000 people were issued Fan ID.
+In mid-March, the application procedure was adjusted so that it can be fully completed online, and a personal visit to the government office is no longer necessary (the identity is confirmed by scanning your biometric passport by a NFC-supporting smartphone).
+By early May, 850,000 people were issued Fan ID.